Misly16/bot-dashboard/README.md

 Give a ⭐️ if this project helped you!

 # Please note that this is just an example and I will not be helping with installation
+### Make sure to credit me if you are going to be using this!